Trista-Xie-Data/data-study-log/SQL/Notes/03_Joining.md

-Joining data enable us to draw information from separate tables together into a single, meaningful set of results.
+Joining data enables us to draw information from separate tables together into a single, meaningful set of results.

 Use these two tables to demonstrate different JOIN types: